gurnec/btcrecover/TUTORIAL.md

  * The latest binary version of PyOpenCL for Python 2 & Python(x,y) available here: <https://code.google.com/p/pythonxy/wiki/AdditionalPlugins>.
 (The download link on that page is a button to the right of “pyopencl” which has an arrow pointing downwards.)

  * The latest binary version of NumPy for Python 2.7.
-Currently this is “numpy-1.8.1-win32-superpack-python2.7.exe”, available next to “Looking for the latest version?” here: <http://sourceforge.net/projects/numpy/files/NumPy/>
+Currently this is “numpy-1.9.0-win32-superpack-python2.7.exe”, available in the "1.9.0" folder here: <http://sourceforge.net/projects/numpy/files/NumPy/>

+* The latest version of Python setuptools.
+Installation instructions for setuptools can be found here: <https://pypi.python.org/pypi/setuptools#installation-instructions>

 If you encounter the error `ImportError: DLL load failed` when running *btcrecover*, you will also need to copy the file named `boost_python-vc90-mt-1_54.dll` from the `C:\Python27\DLLs\` directory into the `C:\Python27\Lib\site-packages\pyopencl\` directory (this is apparently a bug in the PyOpenCL installer).